Skip to content

 Read more:

-5. Run Administration Without UI Overload
+8. Run Administration Without UI Overload

-QuoteNode no longer treats administration as one oversized settings page.
+QuoteNode avoids one oversized settings page.

 Operator work is split into focused areas: